When Harry Met Barack: Obama Tells Prince About Life After White House

 The conversation is billed as the first interview with the former president since leaving the White House, and it's not exactly hard-hitting.

-But it does offer a window into Obama's life now: Still driven by purpose, but with less adrenalin and more leisurely breakfasts.
+But it does offer a window into Obama's life now: still driven by purpose, but with less adrenalin and more leisurely breakfasts.

-"I didn't use to experience traffic," Obama says.
+"I didn't used to experience traffic," Obama says.
 "I used to cause traffic."

-Leaving the White House after the Inauguration, Obama says his first thought was gratitude for his wife, Michelle.
+Leaving the White House after the inauguration, Obama says, his first thought was gratitude for his wife, Michelle.

-"She is not someone who was naturally inclined to politics, so in some ways, despite the fact that she was as good of a First Lady as there's ever been, she did this largely in support of my decision to run," Obama says.
+"She is not someone who was naturally inclined to politics, so in some ways, despite the fact that she was as good of a first lady as there's ever been, she did this largely in support of my decision to run," Obama says.

 "For us to be able to come out of that intact, that our marriage was strong, that we're still each other's best friends, our daughters turning into amazing young women ... that we had done the work in a way that preserved our integrity and left us whole" was a satisfying feeling, Obama says.

-The former president doesn't mention Donald Trump by name, but does acknowledge some worries as he left office.
+The former president doesn't mention Donald Trump by name but does acknowledge some worries as he left office.

 "That [feeling of satisfaction] was mixed with all the work that was still undone, and concerns about how the country moves foward," he says.
 "But overall, there was a serenity there.
 More than I expected."